atilaneves/tardy/README.md

 Traditional inheritance-based runtime polymorphism has a few drawbacks:

-  * Classes must inherit the memory layout or their parent classes.
+  * Classes must inherit the memory layout of their parent classes.
   * Bakes in reference semantics.
     * Must be careful with "copies" (actually references)
     * All instances are nullable